rbertolusso/intubate/README.md

 that the interfaces and `ntbt` could also be successfully used in cases where non-formula variants are implemented.

-However, my starting point inevitably led the way, so the current version only addresses packages containing functions that use formula variant, even if in those cases you can also use the non-formula variants (you can see the
+However, my starting point inevitably led the way.
+I did not *see* the big picture (well, what *today* I *think* the big picture is...), so the current version only addresses packages containing functions that use formula variant, even if in those cases you can also use the non-formula variants (you can see the